Learning graphons from data: Random walks, transfer operators, and spectral clustering: Extension to asymmetric graphons

 Given a (not necessarily symmetric) graphon $ w $, we again consider the transition probabilities according to Definition~\ref{def:transition density function}.
 However, we cannot rely on the existence of a uniquely defined invariant density anymore and need to consider different reweighted Hilbert spaces.
 Given a strictly positive reference density $ \mu $, let $ \nu = \mathcal{P} \mu $.
 We assume that $ \nu $ is strictly positive as well.
 Following the derivations in~\cite{KWNS18}, we can now define transfer operators for asymmetric graphons.

-\begin{definition}[Koopman and reweighted Perron--Frobenius operators] Given an asymmetric graphon $ w $ with associated transition density function $ p $, let $ u $ be a probability density with respect to $ \mu $ so that $ u = \frac{\rho}{\mu} $, where $ \rho $ is a probability density. \begin{enumerate}[leftmargin=4ex, itemsep=0ex, topsep=0.5ex, label=\roman*)] \item The Koopman operator $ \mathcal{K} \colon L_\nu^2 \to L_\mu^2 $ is defined by
+\begin{definition}[Koopman and reweighted Perron--Frobenius operators] Given an asymmetric graphon $ w $ with associated transition density function $ p $, let $ u $ be a probability density with respect to $ \mu $ so that $ u = \frac{\rho}{\mu} $, where $ \rho $ is a probability density. \begin{enumerate}[label=\roman*)] \item The Koopman operator $ \mathcal{K} \colon L_\nu^2 \to L_\mu^2 $ is defined by

 \item The \emph{reweighted Perron--Frobenius operator} $ \mathcal{T} \colon L_\mu^2 \to L_\nu^2 $ is defined by

 \end{enumerate} \end{definition}

 The operator $ \mathcal{T} $ maps densities with respect to $ \mu $ to densities with respect to $ \nu $.
 For symmetric graphons, choosing $ \mu = \pi $ implies $ \nu = \pi $ so that we obtain the reweighted Perron--Frobenius operator introduced in Definition~\ref{def:reweighted Perron-Frobenius operator} as a special case.
 In order to be able to use the spectral theory developed for self-adjoint operators again, we define two additional operators.
 The relationships between all these operators will be detailed below.